guimsilva/dynamo-repo/README.md

 # dynamo-repo

-`dynamots` is a TypeScript library designed to create type-safe, consistent and easier-to-use DynamoDB repositories.
+`dynamo-repo` is a TypeScript library designed to create type-safe, consistent and easier-to-use DynamoDB repositories.
 It simplifies the interaction with DynamoDB by providing a repository pattern with type safety and handling of reserved words, among other features.

 ## Features